microsoft/ML-For-Beginners/README.md

 Travel with us around the world as we apply these classic techniques to data from many areas of the world.
 Each lesson includes pre- and post-lesson quizzes, written instructions to complete the lesson, a solution, an assignment, and more.
 Our project-based pedagogy allows you to learn while building, a proven way for new skills to 'stick'.

-**✍️ Hearty thanks to our authors** Jen Looper, Stephen Howell, Francesca Lazzeri, Tomomi Imura, Cassie Breviu, Dmitry Soshnikov, Chris Noring, Anirban Mukherjee, Ornella Altunyan, and Amy Boyd
+**✍️ Hearty thanks to our authors** Jen Looper, Stephen Howell, Francesca Lazzeri, Tomomi Imura, Cassie Breviu, Dmitry Soshnikov, Chris Noring, Anirban Mukherjee, Ornella Altunyan, Ruth Yakubu and Amy Boyd

 **🎨 Thanks as well to our illustrators** Tomomi Imura, Dasani Madipalli, and Jen Looper